 Urge passage of the Buddy Check bill.

-Visit The American Legion Legislative Action Center to send a message to your congressional representatives urging them to cosponsor and support National Buddy Check legislation introduced in the House in 2019 and the Senate in 2020.
+Visit The American Legion Legislative Action Center to send a message to your congressional representatives urging them to cosponsor and support National Buddy Check legislation.

 The legislation, inspired by the successful American Legion Buddy Check program, reads as follows: